Category Archives: Server

 Proxmox can support automatic failover (High Availability) of VMs and Containers to any node in a cluster.
 The steps to configure this are:

 • Move the virtual disks for all VMs and LXC containers to shared storage.
 In our case, this is PVE-storage.
-Note that our TrueNAS VM must run on pve1 as it uses disks that are only available on pve1.
+Note that our TrueNAS VM must run on pve1, as it uses disks available only on pve1.

 • Enable HA for all VMs and LXCs (except TrueNAS)